BrunaRihl/starlight-consultations/README.md

 * The User Authentication epic deals with implementing a system for user registration, login, and logout on the website.
 This enables users to create accounts, log in to access exclusive features, and log out when they wish to exit.
 The goal is to ensure the security of user accounts and provide a seamless and secure user experience.

   * User Story: Register Account

 As a user, I can register an account so that I can access additional services on the website.

   * User Story: User Login

 As a user, I can to be able to log in to my account so that I can access personalized features and services on the website.

   * User Story: User Logout

 As a user, I can to be able to log out of my account so that I can securely end my session on the website.

 #### EPIC 6: User Authentication

 * The Accessibility epic aims to ensure that the website is accessible to all users, regardless of their abilities or needs.
 This involves implementing features and practices that make the site easy to use and understand for all users, including those with visual, auditory, or motor impairments.
-The goal is to provide an inclusive and accessible experience for all users, ensuring they can navigate the site, access information, and use the features effectively.

   * User Story: Website Accessibility

 As a user, I can navigate the website with ease and access all content so that I can have an inclusive browsing experience and access information effectively.

   * User Story: Accessible Features

 As a developer, I can implement accessible features on the website to ensure a positive user experience for all users, so that everyone can access and effectively use the website.

 #### EPIC 7: Project Documentation

 * The Project Documentation epic aims to create comprehensive documentation that clearly explains the purpose, functionality, and usage of the project.
 This includes crafting a README.md file to provide detailed information about the project, facilitating understanding and collaboration among users and contributors.
-The goal is to ensure that everyone involved can easily access the necessary information about the project, including its design, features, technologies used, testing procedures, deployment instructions, and credits for the resources utilized.

   * User Story: README Documentation

 As a developer, I can create a README.md file to document and present the project to users and collaborators so that they can easily understand the purpose, functionality, and usage of the project.

 #### EPIC 8: User Authentication